Niagara-on-the-Lake Public Library Policies

 The library cannot control the availability of information links, which can often change rapidly and unpredictably.

 The Niagara-on-the-Lake Public Library staff and board assume no responsibility for any damages, direct or indirect, arising from the use of its Internet stations or its wireless access.
+Users who deliberately violate the rules may have their internet and/or library privileges suspended.

 Children under the age of 14 must have written permission from their parent/legal guardian to access the Internet at the library.
 The parent/legal guardian must come to the library to sign the permission form on behalf of their child.
 The signing of this form acknowledges agreement that as with other library materials, supervision or restriction of a child's access to the Internet is the responsibility of the parent or legal guardian.
 The Niagara-on-the-Lake Public Library assumes no responsibility for the use of the Internet by children.